kairin/iPhonePrefsURLs/README.md

 # Why make this?

-Short answer, I could not find the prefs url that I wanted to use for my own Shortcuts.
+Short answer, I could not find the prefs url (or URL schemas) that I wanted to use for my own Shortcuts.

 Long answer, current iPhone operating system that I am using is iOS 16.0.3.
 Hopefully this is an easier way to keep the list updated.